How to tame your (black hole) saddles: Lessons from the Lorentzian Gravitational Path Integral: Integrating over metrics with conical and helical singularities

 For $U(1)$ Maxwell fields, and for angular momentum in 2+1 directions, the desired generalization \eqref{eq:Zapprox2} was derived in \cite{Chen:2025leq}.
 In the Maxwell case, one simply fixes the electric flux $Q$ through the singular surface $\gamma$ and finds, under such a constraint, that stationary points of the fixed-flux Maxwell action are then allowed to have non-trivial holonomies around $\gamma$ even for infinitesimal loops.
 As a result, at fixed $Q$, we are now allowed to take a general stationary black hole solution and to generate a new constrained saddle by shifting its electric potential by an arbitrary real number; i.e., there is no need to respect any quantization condition.
 In this way we can generate a constrained saddle with arbitrary $Q$ and which nevertheless satisfies the boundary conditions associated with any given value of $\mu$, so that the integral in \eqref{eq:Zapprox2} does indeed run over all real values of $Q$ that are associated with stationary black hole solutions.
 An analogous (but more complicated) construction was also shown to go through for angular momentum in 2+1 dimensions.
 In both cases, repeating the reasoning of \cite{Marolf:2022ybi} then leads to \eqref{eq:Zapprox2} as desired.
 These cases will suffice for the analyses to be performed in the work below.
 For future reference, we also mention that one can of course think of \eqref{eq:Zapprox2} as giving $\mu, \Omega$ finite imaginary parts $-\frac{2\pi n}{q\beta}$, $-\frac{2\pi m}{s\beta}$, and that the arguments used to derive \eqref{eq:Zapprox2} hold equally well for non-integer values of $n,m.$ As such, the above results can be generalized to derive \eqref{eq:Zapprox2} for arbitrary complex values of $\mu, \Omega$ so long as the associated partition function is finite; see also the related discussion in appendix \ref{subsec:Euclidean}.

 A final fine point to discuss is whether, for fixed $Q,J$, the range of $A_\gamma$ in \eqref{eq:Zapprox2} should include only allowed outer-horizon areas, or whether this range should also include corresponding inner-horizon areas.\footnote{We thank Harshit Rajgadia for emphasizing the importance of this question.} It turns out that the recipes of \cite{Marolf:2022ybi} and \cite{Chen:2025leq} apply just as well in the inner horizon case, so it is natural to include them at the present level of analysis.
-In particular, figure \ref{fig:inner} shows the inner horizon analogue\footnote{At least in some cases, the resulting spacetimes will feature closed null geodesics along the would-be outer horizon.
+In particular, the regularization of the conical deficits of \cite{Louko:1995jw} still holds and predicts the same sign for the imaginary part of the Lorentzian action.
+Figure \ref{fig:inner} shows the inner horizon analogue\footnote{At least in some cases, the resulting spacetimes will feature closed null geodesics along the would-be outer horizon.
 It would be interesting to better understand what effects, if any, this feature might have at the one-loop level.} of the construction performed in figure \ref{fig:BlackHoleQuotient}.
 In our work below, we will thus include values of $(A_\gamma, Q, J)$ associated with inner horizons.